MicrosoftDocs/azure-docs-powershell/azps-9.0.1/Az.Accounts/Get-AzContextAutosaveSetting.md

 Display metadata about the context autosave feature, including whether the context is automatically saved, and where saved context and credential information can be found.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.accounts/get-azcontextautosavesetting) for up-to-date information.

 ## SYNTAX

 ```